BabylooPro/Open-AutoTools/README.md

   - `--copy`: Copy translation to clipboard
   - `--detect`: Show detected source language
   - `--list-languages`: Show all supported language codes and names

-## General Usage

-Open-AutoTools is designed to be used as a set of CLI commands, making its features directly accessible from the user's terminal.

-## Technologies, Frameworks, Libraries, and APIs

-- **Programming Language:** Python (3.8 or higher)
-- **Frameworks and Libraries:**
-  - Click (CLI framework)
-  - deep-translator (Translation)
-  - langdetect (Language detection)

-## Contributing

-This project is a work in progress, and we welcome any contributions that can help improve Open-AutoTools.
-If you're interested in contributing, please check the project's issues or submit a pull request.

 ## License